Lake Temperature and Weather Forecast

-Wave 6 All Female Sprint & Relay Team Sprint
+WHITE Wave 6 09:10 All Female Sprint & Relay Team Sprint

 Please Note: You will be called through to the swim start area for your race briefing and assembly in the water for the wave start.
 It is compulsory for every participant to attend a pre-race briefing, and we’ll assume that you’ve listened to it!

 Registration will be on race day only, from 06:30am.
 Follow the signage from the car park to find the registration area.